The difference between fate and destiny is that fate decides for you while the idea of destiny propositions an individual with a self-elected choice.

 The blue intelligence

-The instinctive intelligence is one of the five intelligences that combine to enable human engagement; the other four being the thinking, doing, emotional and creative intelligences.
+The instinctive intelligence is one of the Five Intelligences that combine to enable human engagement; the other four being the Thinking, Doing, Emotional and Creative intelligence.

-The instinct is part of the natural, rainbow-like low to high power gradient that characterises the human make-up.
+The instinct is part of the natural technology and power gradient that characterizes the human make-up.
 It also has its own gradient, with the fight-flight instincts living at the low end and the spiritual instincts at the high end.

 Ethics consciousness is given rise to by the destiny making worlds of choice dynamics.
 The upholding of choice and the acceptance of the responsibility that it calls for is a powerful act of self-affirmation, born out of an ever-evolving perception of what it means to be human.
 Note that choice is home to both ‘yes’ and ‘no’: The character of an individual being a product of what one says yes to and what one says no to.